 - Guest’s entertainment while they wait for you to arrive.

-- Groom’s entry to go wait for the bride at the altar.
+- Groom’s entry to go waits for the bride at the altar.

-- The procession – Bridesmaids entrance and bride’s entrance.
+- The procession – Bridesmaids entrance and the bride’s entrance.

-- Signing of the marriage license – usually a sober music.
+- The signing of the marriage license – usually a sober music.

 Songs for the reception